open/close all folders

 - In Infinite Crisis, the Green Lantern Corps erect a 7-mile thick wall to hold back Super-boy Prime.
 It fails.

-- One of the main features of Skull Island is a wall built by the human inhabitants to keep Kong and the dinosaurs out of their village.
+- One of the main features of Skull Island in King Kong (1933) and King Kong (2005) is a wall built by the human inhabitants to keep Kong and the dinosaurs out of their village.
 Pity they included such a huge gate...

 - In Pacific Rim, mankind begins building walls as a last-ditch effort to keep the Kaiju out.
-It's clear from the outset that it won't work.
+It's clear from the outset that it won't work, but what makes it even more infuriating is that after it's easily broken through by a Kaiju, the world's governments are still adamant that the wall will work.
+Unsurprisingly their single-minded determination to keep the Wall as the main plan causes riots in many cities.

 - In The Last Starfighter, the Star League created The Frontier, a force field barrier generated by a pattern of fixed devices.
 It was designed to keep out the Ko-Dan Armada, the starfleet of the Ko-Dan Empire.

-- In A Song of Ice and Fire, Westeros has a massive (as in 800 foot-high) wall built of ice blocks in the far north, stretching from the continent's east coast to the west.
+- In A Song of Ice and Fire, Westeros has a massive (as in 800 foot-high) Wall built of ice blocks in the far north, stretching from the continent's east coast to the west.
 The Wall was built to keep out the Others, "demons made of ice", and is manned by the Night's Watch.
-The Wall is so old that most people have forgotten all about the stuff that lives behind it, but they're unpleasantly reminded when the Wildlings attack, followed by the Others.
+The books explore the logistics of the idea:

 - In Codex Alera, a giant wall protects the Realm from the Icemen.
 By the end of the series, it protects the Icemen from the Realm.
 Same end result, but a different perspective from the people involved.